Optimization Hyper-parameter Laws for Large Language Models: Generalized Opt-Law across Scales

 where $(\eta_t,\*a_c,\*a_e,S,N)$ is the combination of training parameters, $\bm{\alpha}$ represents the powers of the basis functions, and $\*c$ is the solution to the following linear regression problem:

 where $(\eta_t^i, \*a_c^i, \*a_e^i, S^i, N^i)$ represents the different hyper-parameter combinations shown in Fig.~\ref{fig:MoE-Loss}, and $\text{Loss}_i$ denotes the final training loss associated with each combination (excluding divergent losses during regression).
-Analogous to scaling laws, the exponents' vector $\bm{\alpha}$ is a critical parameter.
-However, fitting $\bm{\alpha}$ alongside $\*c$ introduces significant non-convexity and non-smoothness into the regression problem, often rendering standard solvers inadequate.
-Therefore, $\bm{\alpha}$ is preselected based on intermediate cross-validation results during $\*c$ optimization.
-Despite not being directly optimized, this approach still ensures that the regression error remains low.
-The fitted $\*c$ and preselected $\bm{\alpha}$ values are detailed in Appendix Sec.~\ref{sec:add-res}.
+We adopt a staged procedure: the exponent vector $\bm{\alpha}$ is selected from a discrete candidate set using only the training data, and the linear coefficients $\mathbf{c}$ are then fitted on the training split.
+The held-out set is reserved for final evaluation only (details in Appendix~Sec.~\ref{sec:alpha-protocol}).

-{The proposed \ref{eq:opt-law2} can, under certain conditions, recover classical scaling laws}.
+The proposed \ref{eq:opt-law2} can, under certain conditions, recover classical scaling laws.
 For instance, when the LR schedule is fixed and model size $N$ is the only variable, normalizing $N$ to a range much smaller than 1 allows \ref{eq:opt-law2} to approximate the broken neural scaling laws (BNSL)~\citep{caballero2023broken}.
 Specifically, BNSL is expressed as $\log(\text{Loss}) = \bar{b} + \sum_i \bar{c}_i \log(1+N^{\bar{\alpha}_i}) \approx \bar{b} + \sum_i\bar{c}_i N^{\bar{\alpha}_i}$, where $\bar{\alpha}_i$ and $\bar{b}$ are data-driven parameters and the approximation represents \ref{eq:opt-law2}.
 BNSL has been shown to outperform the classical Kaplan scaling laws across both upstream and downstream tasks.
 Furthermore, by applying a logarithmic transformation to $N$ during normalization and selecting $\alpha_1=\alpha_8=\alpha_9=\alpha_{10}=1$, \ref{eq:opt-law2} can closely approximate the classical Kaplan and Chinchilla scaling laws~\citep{kaplan2020scaling,hoffmann2022training}.